naturalis/FloraDataMining/README.md

 What is the project about?

 Plant species can be determined with the help of books mentioned Floras.
 There are multiple types of plants and multiple types of Floras.
 When a botanist wants to determine a plant he must access the correct Flora.
 To make these Floras more accessible, these are digitalized in an XML format mentioned FlorML, which is recogizable for humans and for machines.
 The reason this digitalisation is not only the accessibility.
 When digitalized, the Flora data can be put into table form.
 Then, some tests can be performed with this table to find correlation between species and their traits (mentioned characters).
-So, the text in the new XML file is converted to a table with species on one axis and relevant plant features (characters) on the other axis.
+During this project, the text in the new XML file is converted to a table with species on one axis and relevant plant features (characters) on the other axis.
 This is performed with Python 2.7.6.

 The different steps in constructing the matrix